Policies & Procedures

 DISMISSAL

-The Weekday School reserves the right to dismiss a child or family if, after a reasonable amount of time, it is found that a child and/or parent is unable to adjust to or cooperate with the school, its staff, or its policies and procedures.
+The Weekday School reserves the right to dismiss a child or family if, after a reasonable amount of time, it is found that a child or parent is unable to adjust to or cooperate with the school, its staff, or its policies and procedures.
 This decision is left to the discretion of the Director, the Weekday School Board, and church leadership.

 EARLY BIRDS – EARLY DROP-OFF @ 8:15am

-FIELD TRIPS
+FIELD TRIPS (4K ONLY)

 FIRE/DISASTER DRILLS